 The presiding judge is John J. Klevenhagen III.

 Court is held on Thursday and other dates as posted.

 Each violation being paid must be paid in full.
 Payments can be made online.

 There will be a 5% administrative fee attached to each violation paid by credit card in person at the window.

 All resets or continuances must be done no later than 3 days prior to Court.
 Must be in person at the Court Window.

 You may be called for jury duty and it runs several hours for the jurors.

 Please note that children are not allowed in court.

 Driver's Safety Course

-- You must come to the Municipal Court Office in person or Online to request A Driver’s Safety Course. online
+- You may come to the Municipal Court Office in person or Online to request A Driver’s Safety Course. online

 - The Defendant must provide the Court with proof of financial responsibility.